-Intent of Measures landscaping is designed and managed to minimise flame contact PBP Table 6.8a and radiant heat to buildings, and the potential for wind-driven Landscaping embers to cause ignitions.
-Performance Criteria Acceptable Solution Compliance landscaping is designed and landscaping is in accordance To Comply managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions. with Appendix 4; and fencing is constructed in accordance with section 7.6. landscaping is to be in accordance with Appendix 4.
-Landscaping will be designed and managed in accordance with Appendix 4 of PBP (Appendix A).
+Intent of Measures PBP Table 6.8a Landscaping landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions.
+Performance Criteria Acceptable Solution Compliance landscaping is designed and landscaping is in accordance NA managed to minimise flame with Appendix 4; and The site is outside Rushfire Prope a subscal and received to sub-ta- The site is outside Bushfire Prone contact and radiant heat to for since is constructed in buildings, and the potential for fencing is constructed in Land and does not require land fencing is constructed in accordance with section 7.6.
+Land and does not require land within the site to be managed